chastik/WissKI/01_Session/02U_Orientation.md

 Duration: ~ 5 Min.

-## From Data to Semantic Modeling – What We Will Do Today
+## From Data to Semantic Modeling

-Before we begin, let’s outline the workflow that will guide today’s session.
+Before we start, let’s briefly frame today’s topic:

-In the humanities, GLAM institutions, and research collections, we work with complex object data: Objects carry historical, contextual, and relational meaning — including provenance, relationships, and interpretation.
+* In the humanities, GLAM institutions, and research collections, we work with **complex object data** that carries historical, contextual, and relational meaning (e.g. provenance, associations, interpretations).

-Traditional spreadsheets can capture attributes, but they fail to represent relationships and context.
-This is where semantic modeling becomes essential.
+* **Spreadsheets can capture attributes**, but they cannot express **relationships, context, or knowledge structures**.
+* This is where **semantic data modeling** becomes essential: it allows us to represent knowledge in a **structured and interoperable way**.

-Semantic modeling is not just a technical exercise.
-It is a methodological process that requires thinking about meaning, structure, and domain knowledge.
+* Semantic modeling is **not only a technical task** — it is a **conceptual process** that requires domain knowledge and methodological thinking.

-Today, we will explore how to connect domain expertise with ontology-based data modeling in a practical way.
+* Today, we will explore how to **translate domain expertise into ontology-based data models** step by step.

-**WissKI provides an ideal environment for this: it links ontologies, domain modeling, and data entry through its semantic pathbuilder.**

-This tutorial is about building a bridge between knowledge organization and technical implementation.
+* **WissKI** supports this process by linking **ontologies, modeling, and data entry** through its **semantic pathbuilder**.

+Our goal today: **connect knowledge organization with practical implementation**.

 ## Workflow Overview